SintraCascaisSesimbra.com

 The Cais do Sodré railway station in Lisbon

-An Uber from Lisbon Airport to Cais do Sodré is a good balance between cost, time and convenience.
-The fare will cost €8 to €10 for up to 4 people, and this is a good option if you’re travelling with heavy luggage.
-The taxi fare for the same journey will cost €15 to €20, and will be 20 per cent higher at night.
+An Uber from the airport to Cais do Sodré offers a good balance of cost, time, and convenience, particularly with heavy luggage.
+The fare is €8 to €10 for up to four people.
+A taxi for the same journey costs €15 to €20, rising by 20 per cent at night.

-The railway to Estoril terminates in the pretty fishing town of Cascais, which is about a 20-minute walk from Estoril.
-A pleasant activity for a day trip to Estoril is walking along the beachside promenade to Cascais, then catching the train from Cascais back to Lisbon.
-Cascais train station is in the same fare zone as Estoril, so the return ticket is valid.
+The railway terminates in Cascais, a pretty fishing town about 20 minutes' walk from Estoril along a beachside promenade.
+A pleasant way to spend a day trip is to walk the promenade to Cascais and catch the train back to Lisbon from there, as Cascais station falls within the same fare zone and the return ticket remains valid.

-The railway also connects Estoril with the Praia de Carcavelos, the best beach of the region, which is a great destination for a beach day trip.
+The railway also connects Estoril with Praia de Carcavelos, the best beach in the region and an excellent destination for a beach day trip.

 Discover more of Estoril and the Lisbon region